 At least 10 hours of continuing education must come from participation in a DSHS certified training program.

 No more than 10 hours may come from training programs and instructors not certified by DSHS, and may also include activities such as reading materials, audio materials, audiovisual materials or a combination.
 A list of resources may be found at: www.dshs.state.tx.us/chpr/chw at the Articles and Research Material link.

 A contact hour is 50 minutes of attendance and participation.
 One-half contact hour is 30 minutes of attendance and participation during a 30- minute period.

 At least 10 of the required hours must be directly related to the eight community health worker competency areas.

 The remaining hours can be related to new knowledge base or programmatic activity.

-East Texas AHEC offers both DSHS certified CE and non DSHS certified CE.
-Our CE is offered in a face to face format as well as a on-line live format.
+Texas AHEC East Coastal Region offers both DSHS certified and non-certified continuing education opportunities.
+Our CEs are offered in a face-to-face format during conferences, seminars, and workshops, as well as in a online live format.
 The student can choose to come to class in person or participate via the virtual, on-line classroom.
-The cost of each CE course is $20.

 For questions about the CE training contact Texas AHEC East Coastal Region at 409.933.0021 or